 Intangibles acquired separately are measured on initial recognition at cost.
 The cost of the intangibles acquired in a business combination is at fair value as at the date of acquisition.
 Following initial recognition, intangibles are carried at cost less any accumulated amortisation and any accumulated impairment losses.
 The useful lives of intangible assets are assessed to be either finite or indefinite.
 Intangibles with finite lives are amortised over the useful economic life and assessed for impairment whenever there is an indication that the intangibles may be impaired.
-The amortisation period and amortisation method for intangibles with an indefinite useful life is reviewed at least at each financial year end.
+Intangible assets with an indefinite useful life are subject to impairment test atleast annually.
+The amortisation period and amortisation method for intangibles with an finite useful life is reviewed at least at each financial year end.
 Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset are accounted for by changing the amortisation period or method, as appropriate, and treated as changes in an accounting estimate.
-The amortisation expense on intangibles with finite lives is recognised in the consolidated income statement in the expense category consistent with the function of the intangibles.
+The amortisation expense on intangibles with finite lives is recognised in the interim consolidated statement of income in the expense category consistent with the function of the intangibles.